YanLuong/MechaCar_Statistical_Analysis/README.md

 ***Is the slope of the linear model considered to be zero?
 Why or why not?***

+The slope of the linear model is not considered to be zero.
+The reason for this is because the model shows that there is a significant relationship between MPG and the variables.
+This means that a significant proportion of variance can be attributed to MPG.

 ***Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?***

 This linear model does predict the mpg of MechaCar prototypes.
 The linear model has a multiple R-squared value of 0.71 or adjusted R-squared of 0.68.
 As both R-sqaured values are very close, we can use either one.
 The R-squared value show that 71% of the total variation in MPG can be explained by the regression.